shreyas-makes/twitter-to-trello/README.md

 4. **Load the Extension**:
    - Click "Load unpacked"
-   - Select the `twitter-to-trello-extension` folder
+   - Select the extension folder
    - The extension should now appear in your extensions list

 ### Step 3: Configure the Extension